GuyVanced/MaSaThai/QuizQuestions.md

 **Answer: D (Kebaya)**

-**Which river is a historic and cultural landmark in the heart of Kuala Lumpur, Malaysia's capital?**
+**16. Which river is a historic and cultural landmark in the heart of Kuala Lumpur, Malaysia's capital?**

 - A) Mekong River
 - B) Ganges River